Skip to main content

 • Retreat lesions that have not completely resolved 3 months after the initial treatment.

-Inactive Ingredients: xanthan gum, soybean phosphatidylcholine, polysorbate 80, medium-chain triglycerides, isopropyl alcohol, dibasic sodium phosphate, monobasic sodium phosphate, sodium benzoate and purified water.
+Inactive ingredients: xanthan gum, soybean phosphatidylcholine, polysorbate 80, medium-chain triglycerides, isopropyl alcohol, dibasic sodium phosphate, monobasic sodium phosphate, sodium benzoate, and purified water.

 • Store in a refrigerator, 2°C – 8°C (36°F – 46°F).
 Excursions permitted to 15°C – 30°C (59°F – 86°F).

 • You are encouraged to report side effects of AMELUZ®.
-Please contact Biofrontera Inc. at 1-844-829-7434 or FDA at 1-800-332-1088 or www.fda.gov/medwatch.
+Please contact Biofrontera Inc. at 1-844-829-7434 or FDA at 1-800-332-1088 or visit www.fda.gov/medwatch.

 References: 1.
 Reinhold U. A review of BF-200 ALA for the photodynamic treatment of mild-to-moderate actinic keratosis.
 Future Oncol.
 2017;13(27):2413-2428.
 2. Stockfleth E. The importance of treating the field in actinic keratosis.
 J Eur Acad Dermatol Venereol.
 2017;31(Suppl 2):8-11.
-3. Berman B, Amini S, Valins W, Block S. Pharmacotherapy of actinic keratosis.
+3. Berman B, Amini S, Valins W, et al. Pharmacotherapy of actinic keratosis.
 Expert Opin Pharmacother.
 2009;10(18):3015-3031.
 4. Actinic keratosis risk factors.
-Skin Cancer Foundation.
+Skin Cancer Foundation website.
 Updated January 2022.
-Accessed August 12, 2024. https://www.skincancer.org/skin-cancer-information/actinic-keratosis/causes-and-risk-factors/.
-5. Flohil C, van der Leest R, Dowlatshahi E, Hofman A, de Vries E, Nijsten T. Prevalence of actinic keratosis and its risk factors in the general population: the Rotterdam Study.
-J Invest Dermatol.
-2013;133(8):1971-1978.
-6. Fernández-Figueras MT, Carrato C, Sáenz X, et al. Actinic keratosis with atypical basal cells (AKI) is the most common lesion associated with invasive squamous cell carcinoma of the skin.
-J Eur Acad Dermatol Venereol.
-2015;29:991-997.
-7. Cockerell CJ.
+Accessed November 3, 2025. https://www.skincancer.org/skincancerinformation/actinic-keratosis/causes-and-risk-factors.
+5. Olsen EA, Abernethy L, Kulp-Shorten C, et al. A double-blind, vehicle-controlled study evaluating masoprocol cream in the treatment of actinic keratoses on the head and neck.
+J Am Acad Dermatol.
+1991;24:738-43.
+6. Actinic keratosis.
+Mayo Clinic website.
+Updated December 17, 2022.
+Accessed July 11, 2023. https://www.mayoclinic.org/diseases-conditions/actinickeratosis/symptomscauses/syc-20354969.
+7. Actinic keratosis: signs and symptoms.
+American Academy of Dermatology Association website.
+Updated 2023.
+Accessed July 8, 2023. https://www.aad.org/public/diseases/skin-cancer/actinic-keratosis-overview.
+8. Cockerell CJ.
 Histopathology of incipient intraepidermal squamous cell carcinoma ("actinic keratosis").
 J Am Acad Dermatol.
 2000;42(1 Pt 2):11-7.
-8. Olsen EA, Abernethy L, Kulp-Shorten C, et al. A double-blind, vehicle-controlled study evaluating masoprocol cream in the treatment of actinic keratoses on the head and neck.
-J Am Acad Dermatol.
-1991;24:738-43.
-9. Grada A, Muddasani S, Fleischer AB, et al. Trends in office visits for the five most common skin diseases in the United States.
+9. Skin cancer (non-melanoma): risk factors and prevention.
+Cancer.net website.
+Updated February 2022.
+Accessed July 11, 2023. https://www.cancer.net/cancer-types/skin-cancer-non-melanoma/risk-factors-and-prevention.
+10. Fuchs A, Marmur E. The kinetics of skin cancer: progression of actinic keratosis to squamous cell carcinoma.
+Dermatol Surg.
+2007;33(9):1099-101.
+11. Del Rosso J, Armstrong AW, Berman B, et al. Advances and considerations in the management of actinic keratosis: an expert consensus panel report.
+J Drugs Dermatol.
+2021;20(8):888-893.
+12. Grada A, Muddasani S, Fleischer AB, et al. Trends in office visits for the five most common skin diseases in the United States.
 J Clin Aesthet Dermatol.
 2022;15(5):E82-E86.